blynkkk/docs/getting-started/activating-devices/README.md

 With Blynk you can use three ways to activate devices:

-1. Manually create a device using Blynk.Console for initial prototyping.
+1. Manually create a device using Blynk.Console for initial prototyping
 2. Use Blynk.Inject for WiFi-enabled devices
 3. Use Static Tokens for cellular, Ethernet, and other non-WiFi connection methods